hericlesme/undistro/website/src/util/docs/index.md

 undistro get kubeconfig yourclustername -n yourclusternamespace
 ~~~
 - *For more information about UnDistro, please refer to the next topics of this document.*
 &nbsp;

 &nbsp;

-# 2 - Glossary

-Find below a glossary to help to clarify the doc content

-## Management Cluster

-The cluster where UnDistro and provider components are installed

-## Provider Components

-UnDistro and its dependencies

-## Infrastructure Provider

-UnDistro part that is responsible to communicate with any infrastructure that UnDistro supports

-## Core Provider

-UnDistro and all required dependencies
-&nbsp;

-&nbsp;

-# 3 - Introduction

-## What is UnDistro (will be in version 1.0.0)?

-UnDistro is an enterprise software that automates multicloud, on-prem, and edge operations with a single management UI.

-UnDistro automates thousands of Kubernetes clusters across multi-cloud, on-prem and edge with unparalleled resilience.
-Deploy, manage and run multiple Kubernetes clusters with our platform.
-On your preferred infrastructure.

-UnDistro Kubernetes Platform is directly integrated with leading cloud providers, and runs even in your own datacenter.

-By providing managed Kubernetes clusters for your infrastructure, UnDistro makes Kubernetes as easy as it can be.
-UnDistro empowers you to take advantage of all the advanced features that Kubernetes has to offer and increases the speed, flexibility and scalability of your deployment workflow.

-UnDistro provides live updates of your Kubernetes cluster without disrupting your daily business.
-&nbsp;

-&nbsp;